Morals and Dogma (album)

-Morals and Dogma is third studio album (and fourth overall) by ambient noise artist Deathprod.
+Morals and Dogma is the third studio album (and fourth overall) by ambient noise artist Deathprod.
 It was released the same day as Deathprod's self-titled compilation which included three previous albums and Morals and Dogma.
 Release includes older material: track 2 was recorded in 1994, track 3 in 1996 while remaining in 2000.

 In 2016, Pitchfork Media ranked it #50 on their list of the 50 Best Ambient Albums of All Time.